coala/documentation/Developers/Development_Setup.rst

 will allow you to have a contained environment in which to modify coala, separate from any other installation of coala that you may not want to break.
-For more information about virtualenvs, please refer to the :ref:`virtualenv setup <venv-setup>` section for information on setting one up.
+For more information about virtualenvs, please refer to the `virtualenv setup <https://docs.coala.io/en/latest/Help/MAC_Hints.html#create-virtual-environments-with-pyvenv>`__ section for information on setting one up.

 Repositories